Also Known As

 Onchocerciasis causes itching which may be associated with an immunologic reaction to the dead and dying microfilariae.
 Onchocerca, also known as neck threadworm, lives in the major ligaments of the neck, and in some cases, the flexor tendons and ligaments of the fetlock.

 - Small lumps on the chest, withers, neck, face, and belly

 - Itching and rubbing, resulting in loss of hair and scaly skin

 - Depigmentation of skin and hair upon regrowth

 Onchocerca cervicalis larvae, also known as neck threadworms, are deposited in the horse's bloodstream by biting insects.
 Usually, they migrate to the major ligaments in the neck or the flexor tendons or the suspensory ligaments of the fetlock where tiny juvenile forms known as microfilariae are produced.

 These microfilariae migrate out of the ligaments, ending up in the skin where they form small lumps.
-In horses that have an allergic reaction to the dying filaria, intense itching develops, leading to ventral midline dermatitis which is thought to be associated with a reaction to dead and dying microfilariae.
+In horses that have an allergic reaction to the dying microfilaria, itching develops, leading to ventral midline dermatitis.

 The best prevention is control of biting insects and protecting the horse through good stable and pasture management.
 Insect screens in stables during summer months will help minimize bites, as will the use of horse blankets or coverings.

 Since biting insects are most active at dusk, night, and dawn, stabling horses during these time periods is helpful.
 Removal of insect breeding areas, such as stagnant water, is important.
 In some cases, a veterinarian may prescribe Poridon, a pour-on insecticide that is effective against biting insects, including gnats.